dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ---

-# Testing a redesign of an outdated community support forum.
+# Validating a redesign of an outdated community support forum.
 <br>

 * **Project Type:** Contract Project